About the Purdue Terrestrial Observatory

 Alliances are being sought with the relatively small number of university-based real-time remote sensing facilities, including those based at minority-serving institutions, so as to facilitate research collaboration and to assure critical redundancy.

-PTO is a part of the Scientific Solutions group within ITaP's Rosen Center for Advanced Computing (RCAC).
+PTO is a part of the Scientific Solutions group within ITaP's Research Computing (RCAC).